 Grant Application Instructions/Forms

-- Grant Application Form (download attachment below): Save your application as a PDF and email it to firstname.lastname@example.org.
+- Grant Application Form: We require both the application form and your organization’s financial statement or annual report.
+Fill out the Grant Application in Microsoft Word and then save as a PDF and email it to firstname.lastname@example.org.
 Enter both the name of your organization and the project title in the subject line of the email.
-Separately, attach a copy of your organization's financial statement or an annual report to the email.
-Verification that your grant application was received will be emailed to you by March 24, 2017.
+As a separate file, attach a copy of your organization’s financial statement or an annual report to the email, this should be included even if another application from the same organization has attached this information.
+Verification that your grant application was received should be emailed to you within 2 weeks of its receipt.Click here for Grant Application Form.